BrunoConcei/EDPIoTHackathon2017/README.md

 - As we have one English-speaking jury, **ALL presentations MUST be in English**.

 - Each team will have 8 minutes to present their solution.
 We highly recommend **4 minutes for the Pitch** and **4 minutes** for the Live Demo.

+- Your presentation should always start with the **Live Demo first**.

+- During the pitch you can use slides to complement your speech.

+- The Live Demo is an hands-on showcase of your solution (no slides are needed).

 - We will have EBs available for you to test during the live demo.